Harvey Keitel: Career

 In 2001 Keitel played opposite roles: as a U.S. Army denazification investigator in the film Taking Sides and as SS-Oberscharführer Erich Muhsfeldt in the film The Grey Zone.
 In 2002, at the 24th Moscow International Film Festival, Keitel was honored with the Stanislavsky Award for his outstanding achievement in the career of acting and devotion to the principles of Stanislavsky's school.
 He also appeared in the Steinlager Pure commercials in New Zealand in 2007.
-Keitel has appeared nude in several films, including full frontal nudity in Bad Lieutenant and The Piano.

-In January 2008, Keitel played Jerry Springer in the New York City premiere of Jerry Springer: The Opera at Carnegie Hall.
-In 2008, Keitel was cast in the role of Detective Gene Hunt in ABC's short-lived US remake of the successful British time-travel police drama series Life on Mars.
-In June 2009, he made a cameo appearance in the Jay-Z video for "D.O.A.
+In 2008, Keitel played Jerry Springer in the New York City premiere of Jerry Springer: The Opera at Carnegie Hall.
+Keitel then played the role of Detective Gene Hunt in ABC's short-lived US remake of the successful British time-travel police drama series Life on Mars.
+In 2009, he made a cameo appearance in the Jay-Z video for "D.O.A.
 (Death of Auto-Tune)", a nod to his Brooklyn origins.
 In 2013, he appeared in a music video for "Pretty Hurts" by Beyoncé.
 In 2013, he starred in the independent film A Farewell to Fools.

-Between 2014 and early 2020, he reprised his role of Winston Wolfe from Pulp Fiction as part of a £40 million television advertising campaign for British insurance company Direct Line.
+Between 2014 and early 2020, he reprised his role of Winston Wolf from Pulp Fiction as part of a £40 million television advertising campaign for British insurance company Direct Line.
 In 2021, he received a Lifetime Achievement Award from the Newport Beach Film Festival.
 In 2022, Keitel starred in Steven Brand's noir thriller Joe Baby alongside Dichen Lachman, Willa Fitzgerald and Ron Perlman.
 Keitel has recently collaborated with Wes Anderson acting in minor roles in his films Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), and Isle of Dogs (2018).
-He reunited with Martin Scorsese after 30 years appearing as mobster Angelo Bruno in his crime film The Irishman (2019) alongside Robert De Niro and Joe Pesci. in He reprised his role FBI Agent Peter Sadusky in the recent Disney+ series National Treasure: Edge of History (2022).
+He reunited with Martin Scorsese after 30 years appearing as Philadelphia crime family acting boss Angelo Bruno in his gangster movie The Irishman (2019) alongside Robert De Niro and Joe Pesci.
+He reprised his role FBI Agent Peter Sadusky in the recent Disney+ series National Treasure: Edge of History (2022).

 Personal life

-Keitel was in a long-term relationship with American actress Lorraine Bracco from 1982 to 1993, but the relationship ended acrimoniously and triggered a prolonged custody battle over their daughter, Stella (born 1985).
-He married Canadian actress Daphna Kastner in 2001.
-He had two more children after Stella: a son from his relationship with Lisa Karmazin, and a son from his marriage to Kastner.
+Keitel was in a relationship with American actress Lorraine Bracco from 1982 to 1993, but it ended acrimoniously and triggered a prolonged custody battle over their daughter, Stella (born 1985).

+He has a son, Hudson, from his relationship with San Diego ceramic artist Lisa Marie Karmazin, whom Keitel met in Israel.

+In October 2001, Keitel married Israeli-Canadian actress Daphna Kastner in Jerusalem, first meeting her three weeks before at a Toronto film festival.
+They have a son, Roman.

-Keitel is an honorary citizen of Romania.
+In July 2017, Keitel became an honorary citizen of Maramureș County, Romania.